 Fire Information for Resource Management System (FIRMS) and FIRMS US/Canada

-NASA's Fire Information for Resource Management System (FIRMS) distributes global near real-time (NRT) active fire data within three hours after an observation by the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard NASA's Terra and Aqua satellites and the Visible Infrared Imaging Radiometer Suite (VIIRS) aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) and NOAA-20 satellites.
+NASA's Fire Information for Resource Management System (FIRMS) distributes global near real-time (NRT) active fire data acquired by the Moderate Resolution Imaging Spectroradiometer (MODIS) and Visible Infrared Imaging Radiometer Suite (VIIRS) instruments aboard Earth orbiting satellites within three hours of an observation.
+Active fire/hotspot data acquired by instruments aboard geostationary satellites will be added to FIRMS later in 2022.
 FIRMS is part of NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE).

 LANCE FIRMS developers partnered with the USDA Forest Service to create FIRMS US/Canada.
-FIRMS US/Canada offers additional contextual layers and enhancements, including incident locations, links to incident reports, improved classification of fires to show time since detection to better depict active fire fronts, and other information for current large fires in the U.S. and Canada.
+FIRMS US/Canada offers additional contextual layers and enhancements, including integration of U.S. and Canadian fire geospatial data and incident reports, improved classification of fires to show time since detection to better depict active fire fronts, and other information for current large fires in the U.S. and Canada.
 FIRMS US/Canada also provides U.S. and Canadian administrative ownership boundaries and interagency fire management boundaries, daily fire danger forecasts, and current National Weather Service fire weather watch and red flag warning areas.
+Near real-time data with real-time availability for selected data sources will be added to FIRMS US/Canada later in 2022.

 Worldview and the Worldview Image of the Week Archive